ishchow/dotfiles/README.md

 sudo config --enable normal
-chezmoi init --apply ishchow --exclude=scripts # First, init the dotfiles but do not run any scripts Set-ExecutionPolicy -ExecutionPolicy Bypass sudo pwsh.exe -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path # Then, do basic setup that needs to run as admin. .chezmoiscripts are pain when script needs to run as admin, so managing separately. chezmoi init --apply ishchow # Finally, this will init dotfiles again and then run scripts
+chezmoi init --apply ishchow --exclude=scripts # First, init the dotfiles but do not run any scripts Set-ExecutionPolicy -ExecutionPolicy Bypass pwsh.exe -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path # Then, do bootstrap that mostly needs to run as admin. .chezmoiscripts are pain when script needs to run as admin, so managing separately.
+We don't run the entire script as Admin as some child scripts fail when run as Admin, so parent script will invoke child scripts needing Admin using sudo. chezmoi init --apply ishchow # Finally, this will init dotfiles again and then run scripts
 ```